OnroerendErfgoed/atramhasis/paper/paper.md

 is not ideal for hosting very large thesauri such as the AAT [@aat].
 Often such a thesaurus defines custom properties or has smaller subgroups to keep the thesarus navigable.
 At Flanders Heritage we have avoided creating heterogenous conceptschemes, opting for conceptschemes with a tight focus.
-Eg. the Flanders Heritage thesaurus has different conceptschemes that each map to an AAT subgroup called a Facet (Styles and Periods, Activities, Materials, Objects).
+For example, the Flanders Heritage thesaurus has different conceptschemes that each map to an AAT subgroup called a Facet (Styles and Periods, Activities, Materials, Objects).
 While the end result is very similar, Atramhasis does not currently support something like the facets the